Unique Stays in Almost Heaven, West Virginia

 Seneca Rocks, WV

-Spend the day hiking West Virginia’s iconic Sceneca Rocks and spend the night in a teepee at Yokum’s Vactionland.
+Spend the day hiking West Virginia’s iconic Seneca Rocks and spend the night in a teepee at Yokum’s Vactionland.
 Located just across the road, guests can witness the impressive formation paired with the backdrop of a star-filled night sky.
 The five teepees available to rent are all built upon the original Indian Village for which it’s named.
 Guests are asked to bring their own sleeping bags and mats.

 Stay overnight at the Koolwink Motel and be transported back in time.
 This retro 70’s motel first opened its doors to the traveling public as a tourist home in 1936.
 The family-owned businesses prides itself in providing guests a unique, yet comfortable stay within West Virginia’s oldest town.